AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 <figure>
   <img src="{{site.baseurl}}/assets/experiments/idfraud/figure6-identity-fraud-destection-steps.jpg" alt="This graphic is inspired by the GAO Fraud Framework and provides example timelines for implementing each step of the Identity Fraud Detection process.">
-  <figcaption>This graphic is inspired by the GAO Fraud Framework and provides example timelines for implementing each step of the Identity Fraud Detection process.</figcaption>
+  <figcaption class="gsa-figcaption">This graphic is inspired by the GAO Fraud Framework and provides example timelines for implementing each step of the Identity Fraud Detection process.</figcaption>
 </figure>

 ## Step 0 - Establishing a Resilient Infrastructure